-For more than a century, Whitworth’s vision has been the pursuit of intellectual and spiritual development.
+For more than 129 years, Whitworth’s vision has been the pursuit of intellectual and spiritual development.
 Through decades of change, this fundamental purpose has remained firmly centered in the person of Jesus Christ.
 Our understanding of Christ is based on Scripture, the inspired and trustworthy record of God’s self-disclosure and our final rule for faith and practice.
-As a university affiliated with the Presbyterian church, Whitworth stands within the historic Reformed tradition.
+As a university affiliated with Presbyterianism, Whitworth stands within the historic Reformed tradition.
 Believing that God is the ultimate source of all truth and is to be loved with “all our mind and heart,” Whitworth embraces freedom of inquiry and the unhindered pursuit of truth.
 Therefore, we equip our diverse student body to honor God, follow Christ and serve humanity, working for redemption and healing in a broken world.

 • A solid grounding in the liberal arts and sciences